 - A meal plan would have helped in creating a healthy diet.
 This way I don’t have to spend most of my time at the grocery store and food preparation.

-- Medication was a hassle a I had to manage my day to day activities around medications.
+- The medication was a hassle a I had to manage my day to day activities around medications.
 Poking my fingers with a needle for 1 week was painful!

 During the initial ideation, I was more drawn to solutions that were readily available in the market to log food, activities, movement and navigation (see below sketches).
 But as the ideation process progressed I realized that the current products are most attached to an eco-system (Apple iOS or Android), which limited my opportunity to explore more ideas.
 Upon further research and conducting interviews with diabetic patients, I change my approach from creating an app to building a standalone device.